WojtekPugowski/TemplateComponent-ArticleList/README.md

 Then the data should be sent via PUT to "https://636ce2d8ab4814f2b2712854.mockapi.io/articles-with-comments/:articleId" And the form panel should be hidden after a successful save

-Scenario: Preview Article in edit and create mode Given I am on the main page
+Scenario: Preview ArticleModel in edit and create mode Given I am on the main page
 And I am in edit article mode or create article mode When I type anything in the form